stanleygeorge789/Customer-Churn-Analysis/README.md

 ![EDA](https://img.shields.io/badge/EDA-Exploratory%20Data%20Analysis-important?style=flat-square)
 ![Imbalanced Learning](https://img.shields.io/badge/Imbalanced-Learning-ff69b4?style=flat-square)

-A business-aligned machine learning project built to predict customer churn in telecom, SaaS, and subscription-based businesses.
+A business-focused machine learning project built to predict customer churn in telecom, SaaS, and subscription-driven businesses.

-This is not a leaderboard exercise.
-The system is optimized for constrained recall, campaign economics, and deployable architecture.
+This project is not built to maximize cosmetic metrics.
+It is optimized for constrained recall, campaign economics, and deployable system design.

 ---

 ## 1. Business Context

-Churn is typically reactive.
-It becomes visible only after revenue erosion begins.
+Churn is typically visible only after revenue erosion becomes measurable.
+By then, recovery is expensive.

-Retention is cheaper than acquisition, yet most firms rely on untargeted outreach because risk scoring is weak or absent.
+Retention is structurally cheaper than acquisition.
+Yet many organizations rely on untargeted retention campaigns due to weak predictive targeting.

 **Executive Question**

-"Which customers are most likely to churn in the next 30 days, and how many can we retain within our campaign capacity?"
+> Which customers are most likely to churn in the next 30 days, and how many can realistically be retained within a fixed campaign budget?

-### Project Goal
+### Project Objective

-Design a churn prediction framework that:
+Build a churn prediction framework that:

-- Flags high-risk customers
+- Identifies high-risk customers
-- Maximizes recall under fixed outreach constraints
+- Maximizes recall under outreach capacity constraints
-- Quantifies expected revenue impact
+- Quantifies expected revenue preservation
-- Explains actionable churn drivers
+- Provides interpretable drivers for action

-The objective is measurable financial impact, not cosmetic gains in accuracy.
+The primary goal is financial impact, not accuracy optimization.

 ---

 ## 2. Dataset Overview

-**Primary dataset:** Telco Customer Churn
+**Primary Dataset:** Telco Customer Churn

 - Total records: 7,043
-- Churn rate: approximately 26.5%
+- Churn rate: ~26.5%

-**File path**
+**File Path**
 ```
 data/Telco-Customer-Churn.csv
 ```